Therena/ConEmuIntegration/README.md

     - Open the containing folder of the item in conemu
     - Open the output path of the project in conemu
     - Execute the from the project created binary using conemu
+- Setting page for ConEmu and Shell settings

 ### Integration of ConEmu as ToolWindow to Visual Studio
 This extension integrates ConEmu as tool window in Visual Studio.<br/>